 Start off the night at Original Joe’s, an upscale Italian restaurant that has become somewhat of an institution in San Francisco since 1937.
 Watch the cooks work their magic in the open kitchen, chat with the friendly staff at the bar, and order one of their pasta or seafood dishes, you won’t be disappointed!

-A few options could include The Saloon to experience live blues and one of San Francisco’s oldest bars, Vesuvio Cafe or 15 Romolo for cocktails, Comstock Saloon for a retro feel and live jazz, Mr. Bing’s for a classic dive bar, or Hue Lounge for dancing.
+A few options could include The Saloon to experience live blues and one of San Francisco’s oldest bars, Vesuvio Cafe or 15 Romolo for cocktails, Comstock Saloon for a retro feel and live jazz, and Mr. Bing’s for a classic dive bar.